The Rugrats Movie: Box office

-The film was released on November 20, 1998, and made $27.3 million in its opening weekend, from 2,782 theaters, averaging about $9,821 per venue and ranking number one that weekend, beating Enemy of the State.
+The Rugrats Movie made $27.3 million in its opening weekend, while averaging about $9,821 per venue from 2,782 theaters, ranking number one that weekend, and beating Enemy of the State.
 It would be overtaken by A Bug's Life during its second weekend.
+The film broke the record for the animated feature with the highest opening weekend in November outside of the Thanksgiving holiday and for a non-Disney animated film, both of which were would later be broken by Pokémon: The First Movie.

-The film closed April 15, 1999, and grossed $140.9 million worldwide; $100.5 million from the domestic market and $40.4 million from its foreign release.
+The film closed April 15, 1999, with a final gross of $101 million from the domestic market, becoming the first non-Disney animated film to gross over $100 million in the United States.
+With an additional $40 million from its foreign release, The Rugrats Movie grossed over $141 million worldwide, making it the fifth highest-grossing animated film of 1998.

-The film was released in the United Kingdom on March 26, 1999, and topped the country's box office for the next three weekends, before being dethroned by The Faculty.
+In the United Kingdom, the film topped the country's box office for the next three weekends, before being dethroned by The Faculty.